Exhibit at the Munroe Gallery, Concord, MA

 Below some show installation shots.
 I remembered also a famous Winslow Homer painting

-"The Life Line" depicting a woman being rescued froma shipwreck.
+"The Life Line" depicting a woman being rescued from a shipwreck.
 I found detailed instructions of how these metal lines were installed and used to transfer those shipwrecked from boat to shore, and a map of the hundred known named wrecks along Cape Cod -"Marine Disasters of Cape Cod."